Education in Kiribati: Primary and secondary education

 There are primary schools and secondary schools operated by the Christian denominations including the Roman Catholic Church (such as St. Joseph's College) and the Church of Jesus Christ of Latter-day Saints, (such as Moroni High School in South Tarawa, of which Waitea Abiuta has been the headmaster).

-The Kiribati Teacher College and King George V and Elaine Bernacchi School, the Government High School, are in Bikenibeu in South Tarawa.
+King George V and Elaine Bernacchi School, the Government High School, is in Bikenibeu in South Tarawa.

+Higher education

+The Kiribati Teacher College is in Bikenibeu in South Tarawa.

 Higher education is expanding; students may seek technical, teacher or marine training, or study in other countries.
 To date, most choosing to do the latter have gone to Fiji to attend University of the South Pacific, and those wishing to complete medical training have been sent to Cuba.

 The University of the South Pacific has a campus in Kiribati for distant/flexible learning, but also to provide preparatory studies towards obtaining certificates, diplomas and degrees at other campus sites.